madfrog/QA-GPT/README.md

 ## Introduction

 QA-GPT is a Q&A project based on chat-GPT, which can be used to build custom Q&A systems.
-You can upload your own documents, and the system will split these documents into chunks and transform them into embeddings.
-Then, users can submit questions and get answers about these documents from QA-GPT.
+With QA-GPT you can build your own knowledge base and question on your knowledge base.
+All you need to do is uploading your documents, QA-GPT will split these documents into chunks and transform them into embeddings automatically.
+Then users can submit questions and get answers about these documents.

 Currently, QA-GPT allows users to submit documents in the following formats: